Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Feb 11, 2021

-So, they can get a search warrant, which they are required to do if they want to search your iPhone, but most of the time they are not able to do that.
+They can get a search warrant, which they are required to do if they want to search your iPhone, but most of the time, they are not able to do that.

-An iPhone typically, does not and has not cooperated with them as far as allowing them to search an iPhone related to a criminal case in Los Angeles.
+Apple typically does not and has not cooperated with them in terms of allowing them to search for an iPhone related to a criminal case in Los Angeles.

 New Technology to Extract Information

-However, recently, I'm seeing technology in a lot of these cases where there are private companies that have programs and software to be able to take the sim card out of the iPhone and extract certain information from that.
+However, recently, I've seen technology in many of these cases.
+Private companies have programs and software that can take the SIM card out of the iPhone and extract certain information from it.

 Can Police or Prosecutors Get into Your iPhone in a Criminal Case?